 “If you’d like to go beyond the vanilla browsing experience offered by the big-name browser makers, if you’d like to customize your browser in myriad ways, and if you’d like to have more control over your browsing experience, Vivaldi is well worth trying.” – Ars Technica

 “Vivaldi does not have a blanket approach to productivity.
 To be effective, a productivity tool needs to fit the specific needs of the users.
-And that’s where Vivaldi’s flexibility comes in”, says Vivaldi CEO, Jon von Tetzchner.
+And that’s where Vivaldi’s flexibility comes in”, says Vivaldi CEO Jon von Tetzchner.
 “After a phenomenal response to our massive update version 2.0, we are looking ahead to make Vivaldi even more efficient for you”.

 Vivaldi’s Quick Commands

-What’s more, users can use the full Keyboard Shortcuts Cheat Sheet from Quick Commands and remind themselves of the shortcut to open it.
+Moreover, users can use the full Keyboard Shortcuts Cheat Sheet from Quick Commands and remind themselves of the shortcut to open it.

 Fine-tune Quick commands in Settings: Easily customizable, users can choose categories in searches made through Quick Commands.
-For example, depending on their preferences, users can show results from History or Page instead of using the interface to search Bookmarks
+For example, users can show results from History or Page depending on their preferences instead of using the interface to search Bookmarks.

 Open Bookmarks quicker:

-Quick Commands and Notes come together
+Quick Commands and Notes come together.

 To create a new Note via Quick Commands:

-- Type the text of your Note directly in the Quick Commands interface; for example, in the video below, a new Note is added with the text “Add Notes quickly”.
+- Type the text of your Note directly in the Quick Commands interface; for example, in the video below, a new Note is added with the text “Add Notes quickly.”